rmaguado/radio-foundation/README.md

 ### TODO

 - implement more datasets and benchmarks
-- fix FutureWarning from xFormers
 - implement use multiple slices at once
 - training ViT-l and ViT-g

 ## Overview

 ### 1. **PyTorch 2.4 Compatibility**
 The original DINOv2 codebase has been patched to be compatible with PyTorch 2.4.
+See this repo for source (https://github.com/zinccat/dinov2-patch).

 ### 2. **Gradient Accumulation**
 Implemented gradient accumulation to enable training with larger batch sizes on limited GPU memory.